 Was the behaviour the result of a disability?

 When sounds or other disturbing behaviour are the result of or illness, they are not usually good enough reasons to evict someone.
-The Board must consider and apply human rights law.
+The LTB must consider and apply human rights law.
 This means making allowances for people's disabilities.